 Can You Live Without Your Thyroid?

 Thyroidectomy is the partial or total removal of the thyroid gland and is used to treat the most severe thyroid disorders.
-The most common causes for this are goiter, nodules, severe hyperthyroidism, and thyroid cancer.
+The most common causes that require this are goiter, severe hyperthyroidism, and thyroid cancer.
 Survival rates after thyroidectomy are very good.
 So yes, you can live without a thyroid, but there will likely be complications.

 After a total thyroidectomy, you will likely need to take hormone replacements daily for the rest of your life.
 Your thyroid may still be able to function normally if only part of the gland is removed.
 However, you will be at a much higher risk of hypothyroidism.
 After any kind of thyroid surgery, it is critically important to make sure your body has the nutrients it needs to maintain a healthy hormone balance.